 1 flaxseed oil caplet or 1Tbs. flaxseed meal sprinkled in soup or salad.

-6oz plain organic (non-dairy) yogurt, Silk makes great tasting soy, So Delicious makes a very good coconut, & almond yogurt with live cultures.
+6oz plain organic (non-dairy) yogurt, Silk makes great tasting almond milk yogurt, So Delicious makes a very good coconut, & almond yogurt with live cultures.
 Add a few favorite berries or 1/4 GF non-sugary cereal.

 30-60 minutes moderate exercise